Should I remortgage?

 There are various benefits of remortgaging and reasons why you should consider doing it.
 Find out more information about these below:

-- You’re looking to release equity and increase your borrowing amount – if you have equity saved up in your house, you can remortgage to gain access to this money.
+You’re looking to release equity and increase your borrowing amount, if you have equity saved up in your house, you can remortgage to gain access to this money, which you could then use to renovate or buy another property, for example.

 Is it a good time to remortgage now?